jjetta/doc-management-system-php/README.md

 4. **`document_types`** – Stores unique document types. (`doctype_id`, `doctype`)
 5. **`document_contents`** - Stores the actual BLOB content of the pdfs. (`document_id`, `content`, `size`)
 6. **`document_statuses`** - Keeps track of the status of individual documents (whether a document is pending download, downloaded, or failed to download); (`document_id`, `status`)

+* **Notes**
+  * The backend has logic that inserts new documents into the `documents` table when it queries files from the API.
+  * Database triggers are in place such that:
+    - Upon inserts into the `documents` table, the new document id is also inserted into the `document_statuses` table with a default value of *pending*.
+    - Upon inserts into the `document_contents` table, the corresponding document id in the `document_statuses` table has its status updated to *downloaded*.

 ---